Updated: May 7

 I would say go straight for the full sized products or else you will find they would have soon outgrown them.
 By the time the kittens leave us they would have already been to the top of our structures with ease.

 14. Once we collect our kitten should we arrange for him/her to visit his new vet shortly after so he's registered and has a treatment plan set up?

-When your kitten leaves us he would have already seen our vet twice and would have had all the vaccinations they need for a full year.
+When your kitten leaves us he would have already seen our vet twice for a health check and would have had all the vaccinations they need for a full year.
 However, it is a peace of mind for you that your own vet has seen your kitten, and if anything is discovered then this can be rectified sooner rather than later (please see the terms and conditions on your contract).
 You can also discuss with your vet about continuing with worming/flea treatments etc. I highly recommend that all new owners continue with an insurance plan after the 4 weeks free insurance that your kitten comes with expires.